 Typically you are not allowed to camp at the park but for the event the city made an exception.
 The free campground is located right next to Sokotsuchi Beach (底土海水浴場) which is an excellent place to snorkel - something that we did every day we were there.

 The snorkeling is amazing on this island, the water is warm and we saw all manner of sea creatures swimming about in the coral reefs.
-I even pet a sea turtle that swam right up to me!
+I even got to pet a sea turtle that swam right up to me!
 My friend brought his spear and we tried to get a Yellowfin Tuna or two that we saw swimming about in huge schools, but they were too fast.
 I would have posted a lot of photos of the underwater paradise but our waterproof Nikon camera turned out to not be that waterproof.

 To get around the island we rented bicycles for ¥1500 a day per person.
 One day we rented a car that cost ¥3000 per day and ¥1000 extra for optional insurance.
 The rental office is located in the Mobil Gas Station.
 They also rent scooters and go carts.
-The later is ¥1000 per hour – I am not sure how much scooters cost to rent (also note the go carts don’t come with a helmet…).
+The later is ¥1000 per hour - I am not sure how much scooters cost to rent (also note the go carts do not come with a helmet...).
 The attendant spoke good English and they were all quite friendly.

-As far as dining options on the island we BBQ’d several dinners at our campsite but we did have lunch at Isozakain (いそざきえん) which was absolutely amazing and quite cheap at ¥1600 per person (they do have several options – the most expensive is ¥5500 per person).
+As far as dining options on the island we BBQ'd several dinners at our campsite but we did have lunch at Isozakain (いそざきえん) which was absolutely amazing and quite cheap at ¥1600 per person (they do have several options - the most expensive is ¥5500 per person).
 Also the Yakinuku Restaurant (名月苑) served delicious ramen and gyoza as well as an extensive menu of Chinese food (they are located across the street from the big police station on 216).
-There are so many restaurants on the island that you’d probably need to stay for a week plus to try them all.
+There are so many restaurants on the island that you would probably need to stay for a week plus to try them all.

 Of course I would be remiss to not mention the music festival, one of the main reasons why we came.
 The first night there was a torrential downpour (that flooded our tent) and so we opted not to ride our bikes the 2km in the dark to the festival.
 The second night the weather was great.
 The half moon was radiating on the ocean and the sky was filled with stars while silver cotton ball clouds drifted through the black night sky.